Kieran0403/Kieran0403/README.md

 ## Hi, I'm Kieran 👋

-First-year Computer Science student (BSc Hons) at the University of York, with a placement year.
+Second-year Computer Science student (BSc Hons) at the University of York, with a placement year.

 ## 🎓 About Me